M-Faham/Front-End-Task/README.md

 # Front-End Task
 A Front End task for job using #Angular V8
 <br>*NOTE*
-<br>The app uses IP to get the user location it can varies form device to other device
+<br>The app uses IP to get the user location it can varies form device to other device, it was the interviewer Request

 ## Serving